Internals:

 type of queries:

-See those links for reference:
+See these links for reference:

 Since 23.2, profile level final=1